onthebusiness/harelang.org/content/tutorials/introduction.md

       The *binding* allows you to declare and initialize a variable which only exists within the loop.
-The *condition* determines when the loop terminates &mdash; it's evaluated at the start of each loop iteration, and will terminate the loop if false.
+The *condition* determines when the loop terminates&nbsp;&mdash; it's evaluated at the start of each loop iteration, and will terminate the loop if false.
 The *afterthought* runs after each iteration, and is a convenient place to update the variables used for the loop condition.

       Any of these elements may be omitted, such as the binding in this code sample, which allows us to access the loop item (i) outside of the loop.